 The Maine Interagency Climate Adaptation (MICA) Work Group

-The Maine Interagency Climate Adaptation (MICA) Work Group is coordinated by the Department with representatives from eight (8) state agencies sharing in the information forum.
-The group continues a 2013 Governor’s request to create an interagency effort to coordinate state adaptation activities (the Environment and Energy Resources Work Group).
-Members consolidate resources for adaptation, resilience, and mitigation, and collaborate on opportunities for cross-agency projects including making available existing information and assistance opportunities on the state climate webpages and Maine Adaptation Toolkit.
+The Maine Interagency Climate Adaptation (MICA) Work Group was coordinated by the Department with representatives from nine (9) state agencies sharing in the information forum.
+The group continued a 2013 Governor’s request to create an interagency effort to coordinate state adaptation activities (the Environment and Energy Resources Work Group).
+Members consolidated resources for adaptation, preparedness, resilience, and climate mitigation, and collaborated on opportunities for cross-agency projects including making available existing information and assistance opportunities on the state climate webpages and Maine Climate Hub.